How do I start?

-Stop in and see Janet Crosby, Senior Administrative Assistant for the Psychology and Education Department.
+Stop in and see Janet Crosby, Department Coordinator for the Psychology and Education Department.
 She will need the course syllabus to have it reviewed.
 A previous year’s copy is fine.

 What are Field of Knowledge Self Assessment Forms, where do I get them and what do I do with them?

 There is a specific Field of Knowledge Self Assessment Form for each teacher licensure program we offer, called Form I: Course requirements in the major field of study.
 The Commonwealth of Massachusetts Department of Elementary and Secondary Education requires that you have knowledge of particular topics in your field.
 The first column lists the topics that you need to cover in your coursework.
 The second column lists the courses that cover these topics, the third column is where you put the course number of the course(s) you have taken.
 The fifth column is where the Five College Teacher Licensure Coordinator will put in the courses that you and she decide are appropriate for you to take during your initial meeting with her.
 Note that one course may cover more than one topic.
 Please ask for a copy of this form so you have an updated version with you at all advising sessions with advisors in your major and in the education department.
 You must also complete the required courses in educational studies listed in Form I: Course requirements for educational studies with licensure in:...(which ever program you are in).
 Both forms are available from the Five College Teacher Licensure Coordinator.